XVimProject/XVim/README.md

 Support Xcode Versions
 =============
-We are developing XVim with Xcode 4.3 at the moment.
-We recomend you to use XVim with XCode 4.3.
+We are developing XVim with Xcode 4.3 at the moment, So we recommend you use XVim with XCode 4.3.
-But it should work on 4.2 too and we want to support it as possible as we can.
+Though, it should work on 4.2 too and we want to support that as much as possible.
-So if you have any problem wit Xcode 4.2 feel free to make issues.
+So if you have any problems with Xcode 4.2 feel free to create a new issue.

 Bug reports
 =============
-Unfortunately XVim sometimes leads Xcode's crash.
-We are working on eliminate all the cause of crashes but its really hard work.
+Unfortunately XVim sometimes crashes Xcode.
+We are working on eliminating all the bugs but it's really hard work.
 Your bug reports with following information is really usuful to fix the problems.
- * Crash information ( Xcode shows thraeds stack trace when crashes.
+ * Crash information ( Xcode shows threads stack trace when crashes.
 Copy them. )
- * The operation you did ( series of key strokes or mouse clicks )
+ * The operations you did to cause the crash ( series of key strokes or mouse clicks )
- * The text you operated on
+ * The text you were manipulating
  * Xcode version ( 4.3 or 4.2 ... )
- * XVim version ( Version number or the revision you build or the date of the daylybuild package )
+ * XVim version ( Version number of the revision you built or the date of the daylybuild package )

 Contributions
 =============